 Cloud computing is the most advanced and rapidly evolving technology in computer science today [27].
 The cloud is a network of IT resources, and computing is the act of executing work in remote connection to those resources and charging a pay-as-you-go system.
-A technology based on the internet that offers a variety of cloud-based services that are efficient, dependable, and inexpensive, [29] and these services may be accessed from any device, location, or time.
+A technology based on the internet that offers a variety of cloud-based services that are efficient, dependable, and inexpensive [29], and these services may be accessed from any device, location, or time.
 It offers on-demand self-service, which means that when we need a resource, we can use (configure) it without requiring the assistance of a third party.
-Today, there are other cloud service providers to choose from, such as Google Cloud and Amazon Web Services.
-A computer model called "cloud computing" gathers resources over the Internet.
-[28] For example, servers, storage, applications, and services.
+Today, there are various cloud providers available, including Amazon Web Services, Google Cloud, and others.
+Cloud computing is a computer model that uses the Internet to gather resources [28].
+For example, servers, storage, applications, and services.

 By ensuring sufficient cloud resource management, the affordable and scalable benefits of cloud computing may be realized.
 One of the major elements of the cloud structure is that these cloud resources are virtual.
-Customers can rent services of Cloud Service Provider (CSP) offerings [30].
-With resources for the virtual cloud at hand, the CSP's role in providing services to the user is highly complex.
+Customers can rent services from the Cloud Service Provider (CSP) [30].
+With the availability of virtual cloud resources, the CSP's role in providing services to the user is highly complex.
 As a result, load balancing has received more attention from researchers.
 This load balancing improves overall system performance.
-Cloud Service Providers (CSPs) are left with unbalanced computers that have a wide Resources and tasks gradients of user's consumption as a result.
-[11]
+Cloud Service Providers (CSPs) are left with unbalanced computers that have a wide Resources and tasks gradients of user's consumption as a result [11].

-No machine is overworked or underpowered thanks to Redistributing workloads in distributed systems like the cloud [12,13].
+Redistributing workloads as part of a distributed system such as the cloud ensures that no computer is overloaded or underloaded [12,13].
 The technique of load balancing has assisted networks and resources in delivering the highest throughput with the quickest reaction times.
-[14In load balancing, a number of factors are accelerated to improve the performance of the cloud, such as reaction time, execution time, and system stability.
-[15,16].
-Several academics have discussed load balancing strategies, such as (i)static load balancing and (ii) dynamic load balancing, in both heterogeneous and homogeneous situations.
-[17]
+[14] In load balancing, a number of factors are accelerated to improve the performance of the cloud, such as reaction time, execution time, and system stability [15,16].
+Several academics have discussed load balancing strategies, such as (i) static load balancing and (ii) dynamic load balancing, in both heterogeneous and homogeneous situations [17-19].

-When the single VM is overloaded with tasks and if there are a lot of empty virtual machines in the cloud network, it would be best to move the workloads from the overworked to the underworked ones.
-[26].
-Calculating every conceivable task-resource mapping in a cloud context is challenging, and finding the best mapping is not an easy process.
-[24] Thus, we require an effective task distribution method that can schedule tasks in a way that prevents a large number of virtual computers from being overburdened or underloaded.
+When the single VM is overloaded with tasks and there are a number of unoccupied VMs in the cloud network, it would be optimal to transfer the tasks from the overloaded VMs to the underloaded ones [26].
+Calculating every conceivable task-resource mapping in a cloud context is challenging, and finding the best mapping is not an easy process [20-24].
+Thus, we require an effective task distribution method that can schedule tasks in a way that prevents a large number of virtual computers from being overburdened or underloaded.
 The cloud task scheduler [25] then begins to perform load balancing operations as soon as it has allocated the task to a virtual machine, so that tasks can be transferred between overloaded and underloaded virtual machines after the task has been allocated to a virtual machine while maintaining the balance of all virtual machines.